This post is going to be a bit of a rant, a vent and ultimately a revelation so hang in there for some Bollywood melodrama kinda post :-)!

 I make different combination of curry powders and experiment with their taste.
 Some prove to be better than others.

-This particular recipe is the one when its not easy to get to an Indian store to pick specific ingredients such as fenugreek seeds and mustard seeds which add additional flavour to the mix.
+This particular recipe is the one I make with limited spices in hand.
+Specific ingredients such as fenugreek seeds and mustard seeds add additional flavour to the mix.

 The recipe is just a guide on how you could make fresh curry powder at home.
 So please do feel free make your versions: